 The formal residence requirement for the M.Eng. degree is three terms of full-time study.
 During the three-term residency requirement period, students must register for a minimum of 12 credits to be considered full-time.
 Full-time students must complete the degree within three (3) years of initial registration.
 However, it is possible to complete the program in one and one-half years.
-Part-time students must complete the degree within five (5) years of initial registration.
+Part-time students (domestic students only) must complete the degree within five (5) years of initial registration.

 NOTE: Prospective applicants should be aware that the Master of Engineering degree does not confer the professional qualification of Engineer in Canada.
 For more information, please visit the following websites: Ordre des ingénieurs du Québec or Engineers Canada.